BugBusterSWE/userManual/README.md

 # MaaS user manual version 1.00

-This document is the User Manual for the MAAPS system.
+This document is the User Manual for the MAAS system.